JNK India Limited IPO Review

 JNK India Limited IPO Details

-• Issue Date: The issue date in an IPO, also known as the initial offering date, is when a company's stock is first made available for public purchase.
-This date is a significant milestone in the process of an initial public offering, marking the transition of a company from private to public status.
-(Issue Date: April 23, 2024 to April 25, 2024).
+Issue Date: The issue date in an IPO, or initial offering date, is the date on which the stocks of a company are offered publicly.
+It is a major milestone during the procedure of an initial public offering and translates into the privatisation of a company.
+(Issue Date: April 23, 2024, to April 25, 2024).

-• Listing Date: The listing date refers to the day when the company's shares are officially listed and begin trading on a stock exchange.
-This is typically several business days (3-6 days) after the issue date after processes like share allotment and finalization are completed.
-On this date, investors who were allotted shares during the IPO can begin selling them, and new investors can start purchasing them on the exchange at the prevailing market price.
+Listing Date: The listing date is the day that the shares of the company are listed and start trading on one of the stock exchanges.
+This is normally a few business days (3-6 days) following the date of issue, with such processes as share allotment and finalisation already done.
+It is on this date that investors who were given shares in the IPO process will be able to sell their shares, and other investors will be able to buy shares in the stock exchange at the market price.
 (Listing Date: Tuesday, April 30, 2024).

-• Face Value of Shares: The face value of shares in an IPO, also known as the nominal or par value, is a predetermined fixed price set by the company and mentioned in its memorandum of association.
-It represents the initial capital contributed by the founders and is used for accounting and regulatory purposes.
-During an IPO, shares are typically offered at a price higher than the face value, which includes a premium based on market demand and the company's performance indicators.
-(IPO Face Value: ₹2 per share).
+Face Value of Shares: The face value of IPO shares, also referred to as the nominal value or par value, is a fixed or pre-determined price charged by the company and mentioned in the memorandum of association.
+It is the original capital invested by founders and is utilised to account for and control.
+In an IPO, the stock prices are usually sold above the face value, which consists of a premium depending on the market demand and the company's performance, which is determined by indicators.
+(IPO Face Value: [?]2 per share).

-• Price Band: A price band of an IPO is the range of prices within which the investors can bid for the shares of a company that is going public.
-The price band is set by the issuer and the lead managers of the IPO, based on various factors such as the demand and supply of the shares, the financial performance and valuation of the company, and the market conditions.
-(IPO Price: ₹395 to ₹415 per share).
+Price Band: A price band of an IPO is the band of prices offered to the investors on which they can offer bids on the shares of the organisation going public.
+Price band is determined by the issuer and lead managers of IPO, and depending on a number of factors including the demand and supply of shares, financial performance and valuation of the company, and market conditions.
+(IPO Price: [?]395 to [?]415 per share).

-• Lot Size: In an Initial Public Offering (IPO), the lot size refers to the minimum number of shares an investor can apply for.
-It is a pre-determined set of shares that investors must bid for, and applications must be in multiples of this lot size.
-The lot size ensures a standardized bidding process and helps in the fair allocation of shares among investors.
+Lot Size: In an Initial Public Offering (IPO), the lot size is defined as the minimum quantity of shares that an investor can apply.
+It is a fixed number of shares that investors are required to offer bids on, and the applications should be in terms of multiples of this lot size.
+The lot size standardises the bidding process to be standardized and also aids in ensuring equitable distribution of shares to the investors.
 (Lot Size: 36 Shares).

-• Total Issue Size: The total issue size represents the total number of shares the company is offering to raise capital through the IPO.
-This number is determined by the company and its advisors, considering factors like their funding needs and the expected investor demand.
-The total issue size is then divided by the lot size to determine the total number of lots available for purchase by investors.
-(Total Issue Size: 16,015,988 shares (aggregating up to ₹649.47 Cr)).
+Total Issue Size: The total issue size is the aggregate number of shares that the company is selling to raise capital through an IPO.
+Such a number is calculated by the company and its advisors based on such factors as the amount of money they need to finance and the demand of the investors.
+The total issue size is then divided by the lot size to come up with the total number of lots available to be bought by investors.
+Reported Shareholders: (Total Issue Size: 16,015,988 shares (including up to [?]649.47 Cr)).

-• Fresh Issue: A fresh issue of shares in an IPO refers to the creation and sale of new shares by a company to the public for the first time to raise capital.
-Unlike an Offer for Sale, where existing shareholders sell their shares, a fresh issue results in new funds going directly to the company, which can be used for various purposes such as expansion, debt repayment, or investment in new projects.
-This process dilutes the existing shareholding but does not provide an exit route for current investors.
-(Fresh Issue: 7,594,936 shares (aggregating up to ₹300.000 Cr)).
+Fresh Issue: Fresh issue of shares in an IPO is a new issue of shares sold to the public by a company for the first time with the intention of raising capital.
+As opposed to an Offer of Sale where current shareholders dispose of their shares to a new shareholder, a fresh issue leads to new funds being directly allocated to the company, which may be utilised in either expansion, debt repayment, or new projects.
+This is a dilution of the current shareholding but does not offer an exit option to the current shareholders.
+(Fresh Issue: 7,594,936 shares (totalling up to [?]300.000 Cr)).

-• Offer for Sale: The offer for sale, which is the amount and type of shares that the company is selling to the public.
-The offer for sale can be either primary or secondary, or a combination of both.
-A primary offer for sale means that the company is issuing new shares and raising fresh capital.
-A secondary offer for sale means that the existing shareholders are selling their shares and receiving the proceeds.
-A combination offer for sale means that both new and existing shares are being sold.
-(Offers for Sale: 8,421,052 shares of INR 2 (aggregating up to ₹349.47 Cr)).
+Offer for Sale: The amount and the nature of shares that the company is offering to the public are referred to as the offer for sale.
+The sale offer may be either primary or secondary, and even both.
+A primary offer of sale implies that the company is coming out with new shares and raising new capital.
+Secondary offer of sale implies that the shareholders who are already present are selling their shares and getting the money.
+Combination Offer to sell refers to the sale of new and currently existing shares.
+(Offers to Sale: 8,421,052 shares of INR 2 (including up to [?]349.47 Cr)).

-• Listing At: An integral part of the IPO process is the listing.
-This refers to the day the company's shares officially begin trading on a stock exchange, such as the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE) in India.
-Once listed, anyone with a brokerage account can buy and sell the company's shares on the exchange.
+Listing At: The process of listing is a part and parcel of the IPO.
+This is the day when the shares of the company actually commence trading in a stock exchange, e.g. the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE) in India.
+After being listed, the shares of the company can be bought and sold by any person with a brokerage account in the exchange.
 (Listing at: NSE BSE).

-• Retail Shares Offered: This refers to the portion of the total shares being made available specifically for individual investors, distinct from institutional investors like banks or hedge funds.
-Regulatory bodies often mandate a minimum percentage of shares be reserved for retail investors, aiming to promote broader public participation in the capital markets.
+Retail Shares Offered: This denotes the part of the total shares that are offered to individual investors, which is different from that offered to institutional investors such as banks or hedge funds.
+The regulatory authorities usually require a set percentage of shares that should be held by the retail investors as a strategy of encouraging wider involvement of the population in the capital markets.
 (Retail Shares Offered: 5,477,489 (35.00%)).

-• QIB Shares Offered: QIBs are institutional investors such as banks, mutual funds, insurance companies, pension funds, etc., who have expertise and financial resources to invest in the securities market.
-They are considered as informed and sophisticated investors who can assess the risks and returns of an IPO.
-QIBs can bid for up to 50% of the total shares offered in an IPO via the profitability route, or up to 75% of the total shares offered in an IPO via the QIB route.
-QIBs have to pay only 10% of the bid amount at the time of application, and the rest after the finalization of the basis of allotment.
+QIB Shares Offered: The institutional investors (banks, mutual funds, insurance companies, pension funds, etc.) will be the QIBs, as they possess the expertise and financial resources to invest in the securities market.
+They are regarded as knowledgeable and advanced investors and have the capacity to examine the risk and returns of an IPO.
+QIBs are allowed to make bids up to 50 per cent of the total shares offered in the IPO through the profitability route, and 75 per cent of the total number of shares offered in the IPO through the QIB route.
+QIBs only need to pay 10 per cent of the amount that they bid at the time of application, and the remaining after the finalisation of the basis of allotment.
 (QIB Shares Offered: 3,129,903 (20.00%)).

-• Anchor Investor Shares Offered: Anchor investor shares in an IPO refer to a portion of shares reserved for Qualified Institutional Buyers (QIBs) who commit to purchasing the shares before the IPO is open to the public.
-These investors, often comprising mutual funds, banks, insurance companies, and other financial institutions, are seen as a vote of confidence in the IPO due to their reputation and the rigorous research they conduct before investing.
-They bid at least one day prior to the IPO opening and are subject to a lock-in period post-IPO, which helps stabilize the share price during the initial trading period.
-The anchor investor's role is crucial in setting a precedent for the IPO's pricing and demand, influencing other potential investors' perceptions of the IPO's value and stability.
-(Anchor Investor Shares Offered: 4,694,989 (30.00%)).
+Anchor Investor Shares Offered: Anchor investor shares in an IPO are those shares allotted to the Qualified Institutional Buyers (QIBs) who agree to buy the shares prior to the initial selling of the securities at the IPO.
+These investors, who are frequently mutual funds, banks and insurance companies among other financial institutions,, are regarded as a vote of confidence in the IPO because of their reputation and subsequently the extensive research they perform prior to investing.
+These bids are at least one day before the opening of the IPO, and they are also subjected to the lock-in period after the IPO which is meant to stabilise the share price within the first trading period.
+The role of the anchor investor is important in establishing a precedent on the pricing and demand of the IPO, since it affects the perception of other prospective investors in the value and security of the IPO.
+(Anchor Investor Shares Sold: 4,694,989 (30.00%)).

 Main Competitor: